david-mooney/the-keyframe/README.md

 ## Potential Additions

 - 'Like' system for for posts
-- system for localisation of articles
+- system for localization of articles
 - chapters in the article progress bar
-- skip to content should autofocus